Tacman1981/Rust-Plugins/README.md

-miscellaneous plugins go here, some are fully functional, some partially and others are blanked. i have no idea how to fix the blank files, so i removed the existing code
+miscellaneous plugins go here.
+Free to use for all, but use at your own risk.
+Some might not be well optimised yet.